 - Pray for the living and the dead

 And this is definitely an instance where we need to break down the complex language into something your children can understand.
 For that, we have games!

-Additionally, your older kids will benefit from following St. Paul’s journeys by using the map of the Mediterranean region and the cards on the bottom of page 7.
+Additionally, your older kids will benefit from following St. Paul’s journeys by using the map of the Mediterranean region and the cards in this lesson.
 As they read each verse, they should determine which of the Spiritual Works is being demonstrated, and then the card gets attached to the proper place on the map.
 Map skills … Bible skills … critical thinking skills … it’s a great challenge for your older kids!